WikiTrust/WikiTrust2.0/README.md

+### Installing and running the python server:
+1. run `pip3 install -r requirements.txt` (you might use pip instead of pip3)
+2. run `python3 -m main` to start the processing server (you might use python instead of python3)

+### Installing and running the extension or bookmarklet:
+- See the readme at [wikitrust_ui/extension/README.md](./wikitrust_ui/extension/README.md)

 ### Wikitrust File Structure
 - `docs`: Contains all documentation related to the project.
 - `wikitrust`: Contains all Python packages related to computation and storage.
     - `computation_engine`: Contains all Python source related to calculation of trust and reputation.
     - `database_engine`: Contains schema and controller for Wikitrust database.
     - `storage_engine`: Contains Python source related to storage of Wikipedia text.